jsdf/strictify/README.md

 browserify v2 plugin for enforcing strict mode

-adds `"use strict";` to the top of every module file
+adds `"use strict";` to the top of every module in bundle output

 # example